 As a Sunset Country local, Jeff Gustafson got his start bass fishing multiple lakes in the Kenora area.
-Currently a FLW Tour professional angler, Gustafson also guides right here in Sunset Country.
-Known as Gussy to his hometown collegues and now fans across the globe, Gustafson does an excellent job of promoting our region and all it has to offer anglers.
+Formerly an FLW Tour professional angler and now a Bassmaster Elite angler, Gustafson also guides right here in Sunset Country.
+Known as Gussy to his hometown colleagues and now fans across the globe, Gustafson does an excellent job of promoting our region and all it has to offer anglers.
+Follow Gussy on Instagram, Facebook, and Twitter.

 Lindner's Angling Edge

-Even if you've just began fishing, the name Lindner should ring a bell.
+Even if you've just begun fishing, the name Lindner should ring a bell.
 As one of the biggest families in the fishing industry, they need no introduction.

-Even though they've been in this business a long time, they are constantly changing up the game with new series, publications and social media platforms.
-Their latest project, The Ontario Experience is in it's first year of airing and making big waves.
+Even though they've been in this business for a long time, they are constantly changing up the game with new series, publications, and social media platforms.
+Their latest project, The Ontario Experience is in its first year of airing and making big waves.
 Be sure to follow along here:

 Another born and raised Sunset Country local!
 If you’re familiar with reality television you may recognize Baker from Bachelor Canada.
 However these days, you’re more likely to find her fishing her home waters here in Sunset Country.
 Baker is an accomplished angler who also happens to run a family business at Cedar Island Lodge.
 If you follow her Instagram account (and you should) you can follow along on her pursuit to land a 50” muskie on her home waters of Pipestone Lake.